 It’s understandable if you’re considering whether or not to add hold Bitcoin to your investment portfolio in light of the recent flurry of institutional and retail interest in cryptocurrency.
 As for both assets, here’s what you should be aware of:

-If a recession seems looming, investors prefer to switch from equities to gold, which has traditionally performed well during market drops.
+If a recession seems looming, investors prefer to switch from equities to gold and invest in gold coins, which has traditionally performed well during market drops.

 Bitcoin was not the only option for investors during the Covid-19 outbreak, as many opted for gold.